Best mirrorless cameras in 2024: Canon, Nikon, Sony and more

 Buy it if

-✅ You want a sturdy camera: this one is well-built and fully weather-sealed to protect it against adverse weather.
+✅ You want a sturdy camera: This one is well-built and fully weather-sealed to protect it against adverse weather.

-✅ You want a lot of memory: the Z7 II has a multi-slot D UHS-II, CFexpress, XQD memory card port.
+✅ You want a lot of memory: The Z7 II has a multi-slot D UHS-II, CFexpress, XQD memory card port.

 Don't buy it if:

-❌ You want an articulating screen: the LCD screen is tilt-only.
+❌ You want an articulating screen: The LCD screen is tilt-only.

 The bottom line

-Design: The Nikon Z7 II is a full-frame camera with a huge 45.7MP sensor and 4K60p video that performs impressively across a range of different photography genres, making it the perfect all-rounder.
-Astrophotographers will love the tilting rear touchscreen since it keeps your hands within easy reach of all the buttons, making it easy to navigate your way around the controls in the dark.
-It's also fully weather-sealed, so you won't have to worry about rain seeping in when shooting outside.
+Design: The Nikon Z7 II is a full-frame camera with a huge 45.7MP sensor and 4K60p video.
+It performs impressively across a range of different photography genres, making it the perfect all-rounder.
+Astrophotographers will love the tilting rear touchscreen which keeps your hands within easy reach of all the buttons, making it easy to navigate your way around the controls in the dark.

 Performance: This camera is a real powerhouse when it comes to shooting in low light.
-It handles high ISO image noise incredibly well and the exposure preview is a fantastic feature for helping you set up your shots in the dark.
-The Automatic White Balance also produces natural-looking colors and manages to limit the orange glow from light pollution as an added bonus.
-All kinds of photographers will benefit from the 5-axis in-body image stabilization that effectively minimizes shakes and blur.
+In our Nikon Z7 II review, we were impressed by how well it handles high ISO image noise, and the exposure preview is a fantastic feature for helping you set up your shots in the dark.
+The Automatic White Balance also produces natural-looking colors and, as an added bonus, manages to limit the orange glow from light pollution.
+Photographers in any field will love the 5-axis in-body image stabilization that effectively minimizes shakes and blur.

 Swipe to scroll horizontally